ayushraanjan/ayushraanjan/README.md

 # 💫 About Me:
-👋 Hello, I'm Ayush Ranjan, a passionate Computer Science student at Bakhtiyarpur College of Engineering.
+👋 Hello, I'm Ayush Ranjan, a passionate Computer Science student.
 Currently in my first year, I'm excited to embark on a journey into the fascinating world of Artificial Intelligence and Machine Learning.
 Currently I am working on TongueCare!

 ## 🌐 Socials: